Here is some helpful information for our out-of-town parents/families bringing their child to camp.

 We are located 25 minutes north of this area, if you want to plan actually driving your camper to us.
 Lake Travis is 20 minutes away and downtown Austin is about 25 minutes as well.
 Austin has much to see, do and taste!
 To name a few: the Bob Bullock History Museum and Imax Theater, The University of Texas’ Natural History Museum, the LBJ Library, the entire UT campus itself, Ladybird Lake, South Congress Street (“SoCo”) area for eclectic shopping and eating, delicious Mexican fare, bike, scooter and canoe rentals, Zilker Park…it’s endless.
 At night, there’s that famous Austin live music scene on 6th, 5th and Rainey Streets to name a few of the areas.

 Depending on your budget, Lakeway Resort Hotel, right on beautiful, clear Lake Travis, is the place to stay.
 You will have tremendous views of the lake, be near a high-end outdoor shopping village called The Galleria and not far from a nice hill-country drive down West Hwy 71 across the Pedernales River to Llano.
 Lakeway area families use our Steiner Ranch Elementary shuttle which is 15 minutes from Lakeway Resort.

-Most out-of-town parents stay north of Austin, drive out to camp on the first day, let their kids come back into town on the shuttle for the convenience factor and then use the shuttle the rest of the week.
+In sum, most out-of-town parents enrolling their children in Day Camp, stay north of Austin, drive out to camp on the first day, let their kids come back into town on the shuttle for the convenience factor and then use the shuttle the rest of the week.
 On the last day, “Parent Day” or “Show Day”, the kids come on the shuttle but leave with the parents after the show, which is between 1 and 2pm.